Skip to main content

 What You're Actually Quitting

 Physical dependence.
 Nicotine raises dopamine and activates reward pathways in the brain.
-When you stop, your body signals discomfort through cravings, irritability, difficulty concentrating, sleep disruption, and headaches.
-These symptoms peak between days two and four and mostly resolve within two to four weeks.
+When you stop, the body signals discomfort through cravings, irritability, difficulty concentrating, sleep disruption, and headaches.
+These symptoms usually peak between days two and four and mostly resolve within two to four weeks.
 This is the layer people prepare for.

 Knowing which layer is driving a craving gives you a more accurate response to it.